emmanuel-keller/qwazr-java-example/src/main/resources/com/qwazr/example/README.md

 This directory contains the HTML template files.
-They are interpreted by Freemarker.
+In this example, they are interpreted by Freemarker.